codemismatch/rubylearning/content/pages/rails.md

 ## Learn by shipping projects

-BigBinary Academy’s Rails course is designed around project work.
-You code from day one, building features that mirror production apps—authentication, dashboards, background jobs, and more.
-Every module mixes short lessons with hands-on exercises so you can internalise the framework’s conventions.
+BigBinary Academy&rsquo;s Rails course is designed around project work.
+You code from day one, building features that mirror production apps&mdash;authentication, dashboards, background jobs, and more.
+Every module mixes short lessons with hands-on exercises so you can internalise the framework&rsquo;s conventions.

 ### Suggested flow

 - Begin with the environment setup walkthrough to get Rails, PostgreSQL, and Node working together.
 - Follow the module order: models and migrations, controllers and routing, then views with Hotwire.
-- Treat each capstone assignment as deployable work—write README notes, seed data, and smoke tests.
+- Treat each capstone assignment as deployable work&mdash;write README notes, seed data, and smoke tests.

 ## Build your Rails toolkit